Horse racing-Blackmore becomes first woman jockey to win Champion Hurdle | Sports-Games

 "Absolutely incredible," Blackmore said.
 "I'm speechless to be honest.
 I can't believe we just won the Champion Hurdle.
 "It's unbelievable for everyone in the yard.
 She's so straightforward to ride.
 It's very easy to do things when you know you've a big engine underneath you."

-The usual Cheltenham roar from the grandstands was missing as Blackmore crossed the line, however, as this year's four-day jump racing festival is taking place behind closed doors because of the coronavirus pandemic.
+The usual Cheltenham roar from the grandstands was missing as Blackmore crossed the line, however, as this year's four-day jump racing festival, which usually attracts around 250 fans, is taking place behind closed doors because of the pandemic.
+Blackmore has enjoyed success at Cheltenham before when she rode a winner in 2019 but the Champion Hurdle is the biggest victory of her career to date and could be the first part of a remarkable double as she rides the highly-fancied A Plus Tard in Friday's Gold Cup.

+Trainer Henry de Bromhead said: "It is stuff you dream of.
+(Honeysuckle) is an amazing mare and what a partnership she and Rachael have.
+Rachael was amazing, I thought she was so cool throughout the race.
+"Rachael is as good as any of them -- male, female, she is as good as any of the guys.
+I'm ecstatic with the result but I'm delighted for them (Rachael and Honeysuckle)."

+The opening race saw Irish trainer Willie Mullins celebrate his 73rd Cheltenham Festival winner as Appreciate It, ridden by Paul Townend, romped to victory in the Supreme Novices' Hurdle.
+"It was more than a perfect start.
+I couldn't believe that he won so easily," Mullins said.